bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

-A fairly modern version of Vim, at least [Vim 7.4.858](https://www.vim.org/download.php) or [Neovim 0.2.0](https://github.com/neovim/neovim/wiki/Installing-Neovim), is required since some of the helpers make use of the modern `gn` and `:cfdo` commands.
+A fairly modern version of Vim, at least [Vim 7.4.858](https://www.vim.org/download.php) or [Neovim 0.2.0](https://github.com/neovim/neovim/wiki/Installing-Neovim), is required since some helpers make use of the modern `gn` and `:cfdo` commands.

 The project-wide helper will also make use of the [ripgrep](https://github.com/BurntSushi/ripgrep) command-line search tool and